Current version of policy V4

-For the purpose of the General Data Protection Regulations 2016 (“GDPR”), the data controller is Jumar Solutions Limited (Company No. 02333415) of Jumar House, Pinewood Business Park, Coleshill Road, Solihull, West Midlands B37 7HG.
+For the purpose of the General Data Protection Regulations 2016 (“GDPR”), the data controller is Jumar Technology Limited (Company No. 11786401) of Jumar House, Pinewood Business Park, Coleshill Road, Solihull, West Midlands B37 7HG.
 This means that we are responsible for deciding how we hold and use personal information about you.

-We aim to provide excellent recruitment and IT solutions services to our customers and candidates.
-We aim to create the best match between open vacancies and candidates seeking employment.
-In the case of our solutions business, we aim to create the best possible solution to meet the requirements of our clients.
-To do this, we will need to process data about you.
+We aim to create the best possible solution to meet the requirements of our clients.
+To do this, we will potentially need to process data about you.

-Once we place a candidate with one of our clients, the data is held as part of the contractual and legal obligation that we have as a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Business Regulations 2003.
+Once we engage with one of our clients, any data you provide is held as part of the contractual and legal obligation that we have as an IT services provider.

 Personal data (or personal information) means any information about an individual from which that person can be identified.
 It does not include data where the identity of the individual has been removed (anonymous data).
 We may collect, use, store, transfer and process different kinds of personal data about you including the following: